ALONKIGLER/map2/README.md

-comp map=>
-1. fetch data using the fetch function (inside useEffact) and save the data in the array State 2.inside the return() => map function and render the list

-comp flatMap=>
+ShowMap comp =>
-1. fetch data using the fetch function (inside useEffact) and save the data in loadData State 2.inside the return() => map function
+first i fetch data using the fetch function (inside useEffact) and save the data in loadData Stat

+in the return() there are 2 parts, one for the List and the other for the map

+ // list part
-3. sand the object inside the map to getPosition fun to get only the position
+1. I use the map function to return the list.
+2. if the user clicks on the card, flag up and shows the card.
+3. if not click, show all the cards.

+// map part
+sand the object to return Marker 1.position={getPosition(wq)}  getPosition => return only the point from the object 2.onClick={() => onMarkerClick(wq)} onMarkerClick=> setSelectedPoint to show the picked card   and setinitialCenter to centre the map

+// css
 css=> grid